Eastern Pennsylvania*

 Samuel Greason was sentenced to death for the murder of John Edwards, a 46-year-old farmer.
 Edwards' body was found on July 4, 1901 in an empty cistern on his property in Stouchsburg.
 His head had been terribly gashed with a knife.
 Greason, a black man, was convicted of his murder after the victim's wife, Kate Edwards, identified him as an accomplice in the murder.
 Greason and Mrs. Edwards were paramours.
 Shortly before their scheduled executions, Edwards confessed to committing the murder alone.
 Edwards was apparently pregnant with Greason's child at the time of the murder, as she gave birth to a mixed race daughter while in custody.
 Greason was cleared and released in 1906.
-(Google) (NY Times)
+(Google) (News Articles)

 Michael Dirago was convicted in 1991 of the 1985 murder of his 23-year-old girlfriend, Yvonne Davi.
 Davi's body had been found near the Delaware River.
 The conviction was secured by John Hall, a career prison informant and star witness who unexpectedly came forward just a few days before Dirago's then scheduled trial in Bucks County, PA.
 Hall said Dirago told him about the crime when they were both in the Bucks County Jail.